vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 If only simple introspection is permitted, then, detecting that an observation happened and detecting that this observation is evidential proceeds from just a single observation.
 In other words, detecting that I observed some fact and detecting that I have evidence for that fact amounts to the same thing; there is nothing more to detecting evidentiality than detecting that an observation was made.

-We could perhaps distinguish between a *weak* constitutivist position, which answers "yes" to option (1) and "no" to option (2), from a *strong* constitutivist position that answers "yes" to both.
-For Gaṅgēśa's purposes, though, constitutivism just means "strong" constitutivism.
+We could perhaps distinguish between a *weak* internalist position, which answers "yes" to option (1) and "no" to option (2), from a *strong* internalist position that answers "yes" to both.
+For Gaṅgēśa's purposes, though, internalism just means "strong" internalism.

 ## option 3
 Options 3 and 4 divide up the landscape of consitutivist theories in terms of how they understand the structure of introspection.